mfornos/awesome-microservices/README.md

 ## Platforms

 - [Jolie](https://jolie-lang.org) - Open source microservice-oriented programming language.
-- [Kalix (c)](https://www.kalix.io/) - Platform as a Service that abstracts away the complexity of event-driven microservices.
-- [Lightbend (c)](https://www.lightbend.com/) - Platform for building scalable reactive systems on the JVM.
-- [OpenWhisk](http://openwhisk.org/) - Serverless, open source cloud platform that executes functions in response to events at any scale.
+- [OpenWhisk](https://github.com/apache/openwhisk) - Serverless, open source cloud platform that executes functions in response to events at any scale.
 - [Pulumi](https://pulumi.io/) - SDK for cloud native infrastructure as code.
 Use your favorite language to preview and manage updates to your apps and infrastructure, and continuously deploy to any cloud (no YAML required).
 - [Triton](https://github.com/joyent/triton) - Open-source cloud management platform that delivers next generation, container-based, service-oriented infrastructure across one or more data centers.
-- [Wing](https://www.winglang.io/) - Cloud-oriented programming language.
-It allows developers to build distributed systems that fully leverage the power of the cloud without having to worry about the underlying infrastructure.

 ## Frameworks / Runtimes